dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 enough once I got out of that meeting with a recursive counting function.
 Fortunately I already knew the x&(x-1) hack to clear the lowest set bit.

+### Day 15: Rambunctious Recitation ###

+So many off by one errors...
+I was working in Julia last night, which has 1-based arrays by default, and made several miscalculations due to that since Nim is 0=based.
+I started using a hash table for part one, scrapped it for a simple search to find previous, which utterly failed on part 2.
+So, I broke down and made the hashtable, and after fixing more off-by-one problems, it worked fairly quickly.

 ---

 ## Stats